Nebraska Laws and Incentives

 All-Electric Vehicle (EV) and Electric Vehicle Supply Equipment (EVSE) Rebate - OPPD

-Omaha Public Power District (OPPD) offers residential customers rebates of $2,500 toward the purchase of a new EV and qualified Level 2 EVSE, $500 toward the purchase of qualified Level 2 EVSE, and $100 toward residential installation.
+Omaha Public Power District (OPPD) offers residential customers rebates of $2,500 toward the purchase of a new EV and qualified Level 2 EVSE, $500 toward the purchase of qualified Level 2 EVSE, and $100 for the pre-wiring necessary for EVSE installation.
 Participants must purchase the EVSE through OPPD.
+Eligible EVs and EVSE must be purchased after January 31, 2020.
+Rebates are available on a first-come, first-served basis.
 For more information, including rebate availability, see the OPPD EV Rebate Program website.

 Compressed Natural Gas (CNG) Vehicle Incentives - Metropolitan Utilities District (MUD)